gottesmm/swift-evolution/proposals/nnnn-send-non-sendable.md

 The formal definition of an isolation region phrased in terms of reachability and aliasing works well in the abstract but can be hard to apply in practice.
-Instead, we suggest that users rely on the following rule of thumb: given a "generalized" function `y = f(x0, ..., xn)`:
+Instead, we suggest that users rely on the following rules of thumb: given a "generalized" function `y = f(x0, ..., xn)`:

 1. All non-Sendable `xi`'s regions are merged into one larger region after `f` executes.